 In the past 10 to 15 years, aluminum bikes are slowly fading off the radar with the wider availability of carbon bikes.
 However, this is not the case for the CAAD, as it continues to be the go-to bike for many, especially criterium racers.

-Now in its 13th iteration, it has the same dropped seat stay design as the Cannondale SuperSix EVO, although their frame geometry is different.
+Now in its 13th iteration, it has the same dropped seat stay design as the Cannondale SuperSix EVO, although their frame geometry differs.
 The Cannondale CAAD geometry is focused on smooth and responsive handling through corners and performs its best on flat criteriums.

 More reading : Shimano 105 Di2 (R7100) vs SRAM Rival eTap AXS Groupsets List of Shimano 105 Di2 (R7100) Groupset Bikes